Aggroo/TerrainEditor/README.md

 # Requirements
 1. CMake 3+.
-2. Compiler with support for lambda functions (C++11), such as VS 2013.
+2. Compiler with support for C++11, such as VS 2015.

 # Instructions
 Only tested on windows!